aumcode/howto/README.md

 # howto

-The purpose of this repo is to show how to use various NFX features piece-by-piece there is no help text required.
+The purpose of this repo is to show how to use various NFX features piece-by-piece.

+The major sections of NFX are segregated into separate folders with corresponding names.

-Just browse the projects that are named accordingly - all help is in the comments and local markdowns (if any).
+In the majority of cases no special documentation is required as projects are commented and self-explanatory.
+Just browse the projects source - all help is in the comments and local markdowns (if any).

+Unless otherwise noted (e.g. for MySQL and Mongo DB), **no 3rd party installation of any software (including Nuget)** is required as NFX is a self-contained system that relies only on .NET framework (and Net Core support is in plans for 2018)